|Josh Bradford Biography|

 Bradford finished his bachelor’s degree in physical education at Kentucky Wesleyan in 2002.

-He is married to former Toledo women's basketball assistant coach Tandy Bradford (2003-05).
-The couple have a son, Blake (9).
+He is married to former Toledo women’s basketball assistant coach Tandy Bradford (2003-05).
+The couple has a son, Blake (10).